ompandey07/FinixDev/README.md

 # Welcome to FinixDev Website 🚀

 Hi!
 I’m **Om Pandey**, a passionate **Full Stack Developer**.
-I had the privilege of creating this modern business website for **Mega Minds** using the latest web technologies to help their business grow and thrive in the digital world.
+I had the privilege of creating this modern business website for **Finix Dev** using the latest web technologies to help their business grow and thrive in the digital world.

 ## 🌐 Live Site
-You can check out the live website here: [**Mega Minds**](https://www.megaminds.com.np/)
+You can check out the live website here: [**FinixDev**](https://finixdev.netlify.app/)

 ## 💡 About the Website

 This site was built with a focus on user experience, simplicity, and scalability.
-The goal was to provide an intuitive and visually appealing platform for Mega Minds, and I used the following technologies:
+The goal was to provide an intuitive and visually appealing platform for Finix Dev, and I used the following technologies:

 - **HTML5** for structured content.
 - **Tailwind CSS** for modern, responsive design.